Creamy Broccoli Cheddar Salad

 Toast the sunflower seeds

-Place sunflower seeds in a dry skillet over medium heat and shake until golden and fragrant, 3 to 4 minutes.
+Place the sunflower seeds in a dry skillet over medium heat.

 -

-In a bowl whisk the mayonnaise, apple cider vinegar, sugar, salt, and black pepper until silky and the sugar fully dissolves.
+In a medium bowl, whisk together the mayonnaise, apple cider vinegar, sugar, salt, and black pepper.

 -